playfulprogramming/playfulprogramming/content/blog/how-computers-speak/index.md

 While we've talked about compiled languages (A.O.T and J.I.T alike), we haven't yet talked about the methods in which computers are able to convert high-level language source code into assembly.
 How does it know what commands to map to which instructions?

-An Abstract Syntax Tree (AST) takes human-readable text and turns it into machine-understandable data using a rigid set of rules.
+I'm glad you asked!
+Inside of **every compiler** is a piece of software that **turns your source code into something called an "Abstract Syntax Tree" (AST)**.
+An AST takes human-readable text and turns it into machine-understandable data using a rigid set of rules.
+Once in this state, an AST is easier to map and match to the related instructions.

-// ...

-Let's take the following code snippet:
+Let's take the following JavaScript variable assignment:

 ```javascript
 const magicNumber = 185;
 ```

-While this code sample is small (and doesn't do anything on it's own), it contains enough complexity in how the computer understands it to use as an introductory example.
+While this code sample is extremely trivial (and doesn't do anything on it's own), it contains enough complexity in how the computer understands it to use as an introductory example.

 ## The Lexer {#lexer}

 There are (typically) two steps to turning source code into something that the computer is able to transform into assembly instruction sets.

-First, the computer goes through a **"lexer"**.
-The lexer is what turns individual characters into collections of characters called **"tokens"**.
+First, the computer goes through a _"lexer"_. **The lexer is what turns individual characters into collections of characters called _"tokens"_**.
 These tokens can either be a single character or a collection of characters.
-Both the lexer and the token identifiers are programmed into the language (either in the runtime or the compiler).
+Both the lexer and the token identifiers are programmed into the language compiler.
 Taking the code snippet, we can see that there's 5 tokens that are generated:

 ![](./lexer_1.svg)

-> These lexer demos are a general aproximation of how a lexer might work.
+> These lexer demos are a general approximation of how a lexer might work.
 This particular example isn't based on any specific JavaScript lexer

 While these tokens' collective functions may seem obvious to you and I, the computer does not yet understand that we want to assign a variable, despite the "ASSIGN" name of the `=` token.
-At this stage of tokenization, synax errors do not exist yet, code logic does not exist yet, simply characters and tokens.
+At this stage of tokenization, syntax errors do not exist yet, code logic does not exist yet, simply characters and tokens.

 What do I mean by that?
 Let's take the following intentionally incorrect example: